-A “no” now — is not a no forever.
+A “no” — is the beginning of change.
 The cycle of addiction is complex; the time in which a person is finally ready to turn away from doing life “their way” can vary.
-Our certified interventionists and licensed mental health counselors work closely with individuals and their families to ensure the highest possible likelihood for the person to say “yes” to treatment, yes to life.
+Our certified interventionists and licensed mental health counselors work closely with individuals and their families to ensure both are supported.